CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Building CASTELLA

 \textbf{Collection of global and local captions}.
 The captions of the selected audio moments from the previous procedure are described as local captions.
 We instructed annotators to describe these moments in as much detail as possible without using visual information.
 To prevent a loss of caption diversity, we allowed for descriptions that could be inferred from preceding and following sounds, even if the sound source was difficult to determine from the sound alone.
 For example, if a horse neighs followed by a scraping sound, it is acceptable to describe it as ``a horse's footsteps.''
 After describing the local captions, the annotators then created a summary, referred to as a global caption, considering all the local captions.

-While our target language was English, it was difficult to find several native English speakers for annotation.
-Hence, we first collected Japanese captions and then hired experienced translators to translate them into English.
-To accelerate the translation process, we provided translators with machine translation results from \texttt{llm-jp-3.1-13b-instruct4}\footnote{https://huggingface.co/llm-jp/llm-jp-3.1-13b-instruct4} and OpenAI's \texttt{GPT-4.1}~\footnote{https://openai.com/index/gpt-4-1/}.
+\textbf{Translating captions.} While our target language was not only Japanese but also English, it was difficult to find several native English speakers for annotation.
+Hence, Japanese captions were initially collected and subsequently translated into English by experienced translators.
+To expedite the translation process, we provided translators with machine translation results from \texttt{llm-jp-3.1-13b-instruct4}\footnote{https://huggingface.co/llm-jp/llm-jp-3.1-13b-instruct4} and OpenAI's \texttt{GPT-4.1}\footnote{https://openai.com/index/gpt-4-1/}.
 If the machine translation was appropriate, they were allowed to use it directly.

 \textbf{Collection of temporal boundaries}.
 After collecting captions for the salient audio moments, we also collected their corresponding temporal boundaries.
 We collected these temporal boundaries with a one-second resolution, as real-world AMR applications do not require a finer resolution.

-We instructed annotators to mark the audio segment that corresponds to or encompasses the moments described in the local captions.
-This instruction was based on the understanding that for AMR applications, it is desirable to obtain an audio moment that contains all relevant parts of the query, even if the result includes some non-relevant contents.
+We instructed annotators to mark timestamps that correspond to or capture more than just the moments described in the local captions.
+This instruction was based on the idea that for AMR applications, it is desirable to include search results even if they overlap somewhat with non-relevant audio content.
 Since we instructed that all corresponding ranges within the audio be annotated, multiple temporal boundaries may be obtained for a single query.